gottesmm/gottesmm.github.io/proposals/sil-multiple-return-values.md

 categories: proposals
 ---

+# Introduction

+This document is a proposal to re-add multiple return values to SIL.
+The reason why this is being proposed is to enable for a destructure operation to be implemented in SIL.
+The structure of this document is as follows:

+1. Background and Justification.
+2. Design

+# Background and Justification

+SIL originally had multiple return values.
+These were removed in the past year since the APIs that were used to manipulate return values were difficult to use and a small compile time benefit was realized.
+The difficulty of these APIs being yielded were rooted in the APIs for manipulating single value instructions and multiple value instructions were not separated at the API level.
+This led to groups of bugs where a compiler writer was trying to only handle single result instructions but did not realize that he/she needed to also handle multiple value instructions.
+These bugs resulted in various proposals for removing the ability to make this mistake by changing the relevant APIs.
+At the time there was no program in Swift that could not be expressed efficienctly in terms of a SIL program that only used single return values.
+Thus multiple return values were removed.
+Semantic SIL has changed this computation.

+Today, SIL is being changed to

 We currently have two kinds of def: instructions and arguments.
 Arguments always define a single value, and I don't see anything in your proposal that changes that.
 And the idea that an instruction produces exactly one value is